 I know as pastors, we don’t always make the greatest living, but that shouldn’t give us the excuse to make bad financial decisions.
 We’re supposed to be good stewards of everything God has given us.
 We need to be able to give a tithe, save some money, and live on the rest.

 2) We can schedule time for the most important things.

-As pastors we’re almost always busy, so we have to be intentional about scheduling time for our families and ourselves.
+As pastors, we’re almost always busy, so we must be intentional about scheduling time for our families and ourselves.
 Then we need to stick to the schedule.
 That doesn’t mean emergencies won’t happen, but when they do, you’ve created some margin in your calendar to deal with them.

 3) We can take a day off.

 If God rested, then so should we.
 Pick one day a week to rest and recharge.
 Spend some time in prayer and reading your Bible or devotional.
 Spend time with friends and family.
 Spend time doing something you enjoy.

 4) We can minimize the time spent with certain people.

 You know who those people are.
 They are the people who drain the life out of you.
 The people who you hesitate to answer when they call.
 The people who only want to complain.
 There’s no reason that you should feel like you have to spend more time than absolutely necessary around them.

 5) We can turn off our electronic devices.

 Our phones, computers, and tablets connect us to the world, but they can also disconnect us from what’s most important in our lives.
 Every now and then, it would be a good decision to shut them off.